ptupitsyn/ptupitsyn.github.io/_posts/2020-11-11-Ignite-on-NET-5.md

 `libcoreclr.so` is used for a couple of unmanaged calls: `dlopen` (to load the JVM) and `pthread_key_create` ([to clean up JNI threads](https://ptupitsyn.github.io/Ignite-JNI-Thread-Detach/)).

-This can be worked around by redirecting unmanaged calls to `libdl.so` by running the following code before `Ignition.Start` call:
+This can be worked around by redirecting unmanaged calls to `libdl.so` with the following code before `Ignition.Start` call:

 ```cs
 bool libdlLoaded = false;